austin-rt/useCallback/README.md

 Why would this print `false`?
 When comparing whether these two object literals are strictly equal, JavaScript uses their respective **_memory addresses_**.

 In other words, these two objects may contain the same **values**, but they're not **referencing the same object**.

-They _look_ the same but occupy two **_different_** spaces in memory.
+They _look_ the same but occupy two different _spaces in memory_.

-The same applies whether you're comparing two object literals, two array literals (even if they're empty), or two functions!
+The same applies whether you're comparing two object literals, two array literals, or two functions!

 ```js
 console.log({} === {});